 To charge your dirt cheap batteries you will need a charging circuit.
 Check out my list on Mouser.
 You will also need a SOT-23 breakout board for the charger IC.
-If you do not have the skills required to build a board from a schematic or solder a SOT-23 component, I built a custom board you can buy on Tindie, but it will cost an extra $5.
-Purchase it here.
+If you do not have the skills required to build a board from a schematic or solder a SOT-23 component, you can get a pre-built charger from adafruit.

 Micro USB Breakout $1.50

 This will be used for charging your console.
-If you order my custom board above this part is not necessary.
+If you order the Adafruit board this part is not necessary.
 Buy here.

 3V to 5V DC-DC Step Up Boost Converter $1.50